Benefits of Becoming a Police Officer (Ultimate Guide)

 There is also a law enforcement community where Law Enforcement Officers represent nearly a million sworn wearing the same type of uniform and carrying the same type of equipment as you.

-If you work in a large city police officers that you work with can make up a community of over 1,000 people.
+If you work in a large city the police officers that you work with can make up a community of over 1,000 people.

 If you go to National Police Week in Washington DC you will see a community like no other.
 The police community celebrates each other, mourns each other's losses and ultimately treats you like family.